-Several factors challenge the productivity of alfalfa production, chiefly, fungal pathogens and drought.
+Fungal pathogens pose a key challenge to the productivity of alfalfa production.
 The PGPR UD1022 has been shown to inhibit common fungal pathogens including Phytotphora capsica, Rhizoctonia solani and Botrytis cinerea, likely through volatile compound production.
 These and other common fungal pathogens significantly reduce alfalfa crop yields and require intensive use of chemical control.
 The use of UD1022 in addition to S. meliloti alfalfa symbiont has the potential to drastically reduce the need for chemical controls and simultaneously provide additional benefits and protections to alfalfa.

 - UD1022 Fungal Antagonism Assays